MicrosoftDocs/Hololens/hololens/hololens-calibration.md

 1. Select **Settings** > **System** > **Calibration**.
 1. Turn off **When a new person uses this HoloLens, automatically ask to run eye calibration**.

    > [!IMPORTANT]
    > This setting may adversely affect hologram rendering quality and comfort.
 When you turn off this setting, features that depend on eye tracking (such as text scrolling) no longer work in immersive applications.

 > [!NOTE]
-> This Settings switch has been removed as of Windows Holographic, version 20H2 with the inception of [Auto Eye Position Support](hololens-release-notes.md#auto-eye-position-support).
+> The Settings switch has been removed as of Windows Holographic, version 20H2 with the inception of [Auto Eye Position Support](hololens-release-notes.md#auto-eye-position-support).
 The calibration prompt will automatically appear only if an uncalibrated user is using an Eye Tracking-enabled app.

 ### HoloLens 2 eye-tracking technology